notable/notable/README.md

 - **Indefinitely nestable tags**: Pretty much all the other note-taking apps differentiate between notebooks, tags and templates.
 IMHO this unnecessarily complicates things.
 In Notable you can have root tags (`foo`), indefinitely nestable tags (`foo/bar`, `foo/.../qux`) and it still supports notebooks and templates, they are just special tags with a different icon (`Notebooks/foo`, `Templates/foo/bar`).

 Upon first instantiation, some tutorial notes will be added to the app, check them out for more in-depth details about the app and how to use it.
+You can also find the raw version [here](https://github.com/fabiospampinato/notable/tree/master/resources/tutorial/notes).

 ## Comparison